 Beyond the basics of having a listings page and a way for employers post listings, great job-board functionality includes:

-- Listings Management – Employers may want to go back to edit or remove their listings without asking an administrator with the organization to take care of it.
+- Job listings management – Employers may want to go back to edit or remove their listings without asking an administrator with the organization to take care of it.

-- Job Categorization – Job hunters appreciate categorized job listings so that they don’t have to wade through all of the listings to find the ones that interest them.
+- Job categories – Job hunters appreciate categorized job listings so that they don’t have to wade through listings to find the ones that interest them.
 For example, you could categorize jobs by: industry, location, job title, or other factors.

 - Monetization -The organization hosting the job bank can make money either by charging employers a listing fee and/or by restricting the ability to see listings to only paid members.
 Of course there are downsides with both choices in that you may have less job postings or fewer eyeballs on the job listings.

-- Field Customization – While it’s nice to have a job bank that’s ready to go “out of the box,” some trade associations or professional groups will want to be able to add fields that pertain to their industry.
+- Field customization – While it’s nice to have a job bank that’s ready to go “out of the box,” some organizations will want to be able to add fields that pertain to their industry.

 - Admin screening and moderation – To maintain high quality listings on your board, you can enable an approval process where admins review all listings before posting them.
 Admins can add, edit and remove listings.

 - Support – Oftentimes plugins do not come with support, or when support is available it can take an extended period of time to get an answer.
 MembershipWorks Job Board plugin comes with unlimited free support by phone, email and live screen share training.

 - Stability and security – Most WordPress plugins will simply host job board functionality on your WordPress site.
 However, WordPress can be the target of hackers and spammers, so that’s not the safest place for this kind of information.
 When you use a SaaS (software as a service) plugin like MembershipWorks, your job bank data is safely stored and managed for you.
 This can give you more peace of mind, especially if the job bank is a mission-critical source of revenue.